 As the weather warms up, many of us head to lakes, rivers, or the ocean to fish, waterski, cruise, and relax onboard a boat, yacht or other personal watercraft.
-With nearly 12 million registered recreational boats in the U.S.*, it’s no wonder the waterways are a popular place to go.
+According to the National Marine Manufacturers Association Canada (2018), an estimated 12.4 million Canadians enjoy our vast landscape of rivers, lakes and oceans each year and a boat is a perfect way to enjoy our great country.
 But, before you head out with friends and family, take note of a few important safety tips.

 Make sure everyone wears a life jacket.

-Victims drowned in approximately 80% of fatal boating accidents.
-Of those, 83% were not wearing a life jacket.
+According to data in the Lifesaving Society’s 2019 Canadian Drowning Report, not wearing a personal flotation device or life jacket is the leading contributor to boating-related fatalities.
+Victims drowned in approximately 81% of fatal boating accidents.
+Canadian laws require that recreational boats have one properly fitting lifejacket for every person on the boat.
 Insist that your crew and guests all wear a life jacket that fits them well.
 This can help them stay afloat in rough waters, protect them against hypothermia, and in some cases, can keep their head above water.

-- Never drink alcohol and go boating.Alcohol use is a leading contributor to fatal boating accidents, causing approximately 15% of the deaths each year.
+- Never drink alcohol and go boating.Alcohol use is a leading contributor to fatal boating accidents.
+65% of boating-related accidents in Canada involve alcohol consumption.
 Stay sharp when you’re on the water by leaving the alcohol on dry land.

 - Put down the cell phone.One of the top five contributing factors to boating accidents is inattention.
 Just like distracted driving on our highways, talking, texting, and other use of cell phones while boating is a growing problem on the water.
 Don’t contribute to this problem.
 Keep your eyes on the water ahead and around you.